xieyuheng/inner/notes/00008-the-aim-of-a-type-system.md

 > How should we use an implementation of such a system?

-I here make it clear that, the way we use it, is to:
+I here make clear about the aim (the way we use it) of a type system:

+> A type system interact with people by providing feedback about ones reasoning.

 (1) Write proof in the formal language, and let the machine check the proof is valid.